devspec1/Topic-Explorer/README.md

 ## Dev Notes

-* Didn't use any other extra library except Github GraphQL API.
+* Used Github GraphQL API(https://docs.github.com/en/graphql).

 ### How to run app & test

-* After extract zip file, you need to open console and get into directory of root.
-  And run below commands
+* Download by zip or use git clonse
-  npm install
+* npm install
-  npm start
+* npm start

 #### Future Improvements

-Feel free to elaborate on how you would improve any of the following topics

 * Code Structuring:
   This is very simple one component app, so nothing special in Code Structuring.